IBM/knative-quarkus-bench/README.md

      -H 'Content-Type: application/json' \
      -d '{"size":"test"}'
 ```
-computes page rank scores of a generated graph of 10 nodes.
+The above example computes page rank scores of a generated graph of 10 nodes.
 The number of graph nodes can be increased by setting the post data to `tiny`, `small`, `medium` or `large` to set the graph size to `100`, `1,000`, `10,000`, or `100,000` nodes, respectively.